verse-lab/greta/README.md

 ### Prerequisites

-Install `ocaml-dune` by running:
+1. You need to install `dune` using `ocaml-dune`:

 ```
 apt install ocaml-dune
 ```

-The following packages need to be installed by running `opam install <package>`:
+2. The following packages need to be installed by running `opam install <package>`:

 - sedlex
 - menhir
 - ppx_deriving

-In order to access the opam installation, run the following:
+3. In order to access the opam installation, run the following:

 ```
 eval $(opam env)
 ```

-If needed, change the `dune-project` to the right version.
+4. (Optional) If needed, change the `dune-project` to the right version.
 The current project runs with the following versions:

 ```
 (lang dune 2.1)